zaiisao/Documentation/en/Interactive Broadcast/mediaplayer_mac.md

 2. Call the `publishVideo`/`publishAudio` method to share (publish) the video/audio stream in the media resource to remote users in the Agora channel.

-3. Call the `adjustPublishSignalVolume` method to adjust the the playback volume heard by the remote user.
+3. Call the `adjustPublishSignalVolume` method to adjust the playback volume heard by the remote user.

 If the local user directly leaves the channel by calling `leaveChannel` after sharing the media stream, the media stream stops sending to the remote users until the local user rejoins the channel.
 So Agora recommends the steps in the next section to cancel sharing the media stream.